microsoft/vscode-extension-samples/i18n-sample/README.md

 -------------------

-This folder contains a sample VS code extension that shows how to use the package.nls.json and vscode-nls library for localization.
-For this sample, it shows two commands: Hello and Bye.
+This folder contains a sample VS code extension that shows how to use the package.nls.json and the vscode-nls library for localization.
+For this sample, it shows two commands: Hello and Bye in English and Japanese.

-The text for the commands are defined in the top-level package.nls.json (for English) and package.nls.ja.json (for Japanese).
-This is how you would localize your text in the package.json file.

-The actual text that is shown by the invocation of the commands are in `src/extension.ts` and `src/command/sayBye.ts`.
-It shows how to use `nls.config` and `nls.loadMessageBundle`.
+**Assumptions**

+* All localization files are under the i18n folder.
+* You could have created this folder by hand, or you could have used the `vscode-nls-dev` tool to extract it.
+* Under the i18n folder, you have sub-folders that represent the language you want to localize.
+These names follow the ISO 639-3 convention.
+* Under the language names folder you will create json files that mirror the structure of the source code for your extension (e.g., out/src).
+The json files are key:value pairs of the text that you want to localize.
+The naming convention is `<file_name>.i18n.json`.
+* If you have a top-level package.nls.json file in your extension, you should have one for each language following the naming convention of `package.i18n.json`.

 # How to run locally

 Localization values are only applied in the VSIX package.

+1. Ensure that you have `gulp-cli` installed globally using `npm install --global gulp-cli`.
 1. Run `npm install` to bring in the dependencies.
 1. Follow the steps at
    https://code.visualstudio.com/docs/extensions/publish-extension to ensure